Samsung cuts memory production as it expects first-quarter profit to drop 96% due to weak demand

 SEOUL, April 7 (Yonhap) — Samsung Electronics Co. said Friday it will cut memory output in the short term, as its quarterly profit fell sharply amid slumping demand for chips, reversing its previous stance that it would not cut production.

-The world’s largest memory chip and smartphone maker earlier in the day estimated its operating profit in the January-March period of about 600 billion won (454.9 million US dollars), down sharply from 14.12 trillion won last year.
+The world’s largest memory chip and smartphone maker earlier in the day estimated its operating profit in the January-March period of regarding 600 billion won (454.9 million US dollars), down sharply from 14.12 trillion won last year.

 Samsung blamed the poor performance on the decline in demand for technical devices, as well as adjusting customer inventory.